Sudo-Ivan/rns-status-page/README.md

 ## Docker/Podman

 > [!NOTE]
-> Please wait atleast 5 minutes for rnstatus to work.
+> Please wait at least 5 minutes for RNS to initialize and stats to be available.

 ```bash
 docker run -d --name rns-status-page -p 5000:5000 ghcr.io/sudo-ivan/rns-status-page:latest